top of page

 Katapult Films, 2006

-Shields mixed the crowd noise.
+Shields mixed the crowd noise in 5.1 surround sound.

 Andrew-Project-Development-info-echotatech-com-echotatech-com-Mail-10-09-2025_04_00_PM.avi